HenrikJoreteg/human-javascript/ch04 - organizing your code.md

 At this point we can tell express the routes where we want it to serve our application.
 This is a bit hard to wrap your head around if you're not used to single page applications that do clientside routing.

-Because we're sending a javascript application, rather than rendered HTML to the browser, it's going to be up to the client to read the URL, grab the appropriate data, and render the appropriate page represented by that URL.
-So, what happens when the browser starts on a URL that's not your application root?
-Your browser doesn't know the difference.
-It's just going to send a request to our node server.
-So it's up to us to specify which URLs are considered part of our client application and in those cases we will always respond with the same HTML.
-So there will likely be a whole range of URLs that will receive the same HTML.
-We cover the concept of clientside routing in more detail in chapter 9.
+Since we're sending a javascript application, rather than rendered HTML to the browser, it's going to be up to the client to read the URL, grab the appropriate data, and render the appropriate page represented by that URL.
+So it's up to us to configure our server to always respond with the same HTML at any URL that is considered part of our client application.
+We cover the concept of clientside routing in a bit more detail in chapter 9.

 You can do this in express through the use of wildcard handlers, or by passing regular expressions instead of strings as the route definition.
-In this template you'll see the relevant line in server.js looks like this:
+If you look at the sample application (https://github.com/HenrikJoreteg/humanjs-sample-app) you'll see the relevant line in server.js looks like this:

 ```javascript
 app.get('*', csrf, clientapp.html());
 ```

-Where clientapp is the app we defined above.
-Calling html() on it will return a request handler that serves up the base HTML for the application at all the relevant routes.
+Where `clientapp` is the app we defined above.
+Calling `html()` on it will return a request handler that serves up the base HTML for the application at all the relevant routes.
+By simply having the helper provide a request handler, you can still add whatever middleware you want first (as seen with CSRF in that example).

-The reason for the wildcard URL becomes more obvious in your application when you open it and navigate to a different URL within the app with an HTML5 push state.
-Say we click a button that takes us to "/sample" within the app.
+The need for the wildcard URL becomes more obvious in your application when you open it and navigate to a different URL within an app that uses HTML5 push state.
+Say we click a button that takes us to `/sample` within the app.
 When navigating to that page, the browser won't make any server requests, but you'll see the URL change.
-However, now that you're viewing the "/sample" page, if you refresh the browser, the browser will make a request to "/sample."
-So if your server app isn't set up to serve the same response at that URL, it won't work.
+However, now that you're viewing the `/sample` page, if you refresh the browser, the browser will make a request to `/sample.` So if your server app isn't set up to serve the same response at that URL, it won't work.

-By simply having the helper provide a request handler, you can add whatever middleware you want first (as seen with CSRF in that example).

 ### A note on going to production

 Node happens to be pretty good a serving static files.
 So just serving the production file with node/moonboots is probably sufficient for most apps with moderate traffic.
 In production mode, moonboots will build and serve the app file from memory with agressive cache headers.

-However, a lot of people like to serve static files with a seperate process, using nginx or use a CDN etc. In that scenario, you can use Moonboots during development and then just generate the minified file write it to disk or put it on S3 or whatever as part of some deploy process.
+However, a lot of people like to serve static files with a seperate process, using nginx or use a CDN etc. In that scenario, you can use Moonboots during development and then just generate the minified file, write it to disk, or put it on something like S3 as part of your deploy process.

 Calling `moonboots.sourceCode(function (source) { ... })` will call your callback with the generated source codebased on current config, which you could use to write it to disk or put it on a CDN as part of a grunt task or whatnot.
 Those details are probably beyond the scope of this book.
 But, the point is, you can certainly do that with these tools if that makes more sense for your app.

 ### The structure of the clientapp folder